The Perimenopause Circle

 You simply need curiosity about what this phase is asking of you.

-• Perimenopause alters stress reactivity, mood regulation, sleep, and metabolism.
-Our work combines psychotherapy, nervous system training through yoga therapy, and rhythm-based Ayurvedic care to address these shifts at a whole-system level.
+• Perimenopause affects stress, mood, sleep, and energy.
+Our work brings together psychotherapy, yoga therapy, and Ayurvedic care to support these changes at a whole-system level.

-Each month builds on the last — combining nervous system education, progressive somatic practice, therapeutic processing, and practical lifestyle tools you can actually use.
+Between sessions, you’ll receive a simple somatic practice and reflection focus for the month so the work continues in daily life.
+You return each week to share what you’re noticing, adjust what isn’t working, and build steadiness over time.
+Each week builds on the last — combining nervous system education, progressive somatic practice, therapeutic processing, and practical lifestyle tools you can actually use.

 • We begin by understanding how hormonal shifts impact stress, sleep, and mood.